dosacat/DSA_JS/Arrays/methods.md

     isArray() 	Checks whether an object is an array join() 	Joins all elements of an array into a string

-    keys() 	Returns a Array Iteration Object, containing the keys of the original array
+    Object.keys(test) 	Returns a Array Iteration Object, containing the keys of the original array Object.values(test)

     map() 	Creates a new array with the result of calling a function for each array element pop() 	Removes the last element of an array, and returns that element